From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

 \subsubsection{Black-box Jailbreak}

 (a) \textbf{LLMs}: In black-box settings, attackers cannot directly access the internal parameters or training details of LLMs and instead probe their behavioral patterns through input-output interactions.
-Initially, Deng et al. \cite{deng2023attack} adopt a semi-automated approach that efficiently expands the adversarial prompt library by combining manually crafted prompts with model-generated variants.
-Specifically, security experts first construct a set of high-quality seed jailbreak prompts to serve as the basis for further generation.
-Then, leveraging the in-context learning capability of LLMs, new adversarial prompt variants are simulated based on the existing ones.
-The generated prompts are rigorously evaluated, and those meeting quality standards are retained.
-Finally, high-quality new prompts are added to the prompt library, forming an iterative optimization loop.
-Chao et al. \cite{chao2023jailbreaking} propose Prompt Automatic Iterative Refinement (PAIR), an algorithm that generates semantic jailbreaks using only black-box access to LLMs.
-PAIR feeds failed jailbreak prompts from the target model back into the attacking model for refinement, then resubmits them to the target model, forming a cyclic process.
-This process typically requires fewer than twenty queries to generate a successful jailbreak, achieving efficiency several orders of magnitude higher than most existing algorithms.
-Ding et al. \cite{ding2024wolf} summarize jailbreak prompt attacks into two categories: (1) prompt rewriting and (2) scenario nesting.
-Based on this insight, they propose ReNeLLM, an automated framework that leverages the LLM itself to generate effective jailbreak prompts.
+Initially, Deng et al. \cite{deng2023attack} adopt a semi-automated approach to expand the adversarial prompt library by combining manually crafted prompts with model-generated variants.
+Security experts create a set of high-quality seed jailbreak prompts, which are then used to generate new adversarial variants through in-context learning.
+The generated prompts are evaluated, and high-quality ones are added to the library, forming an iterative optimization loop.
+Chao et al. \cite{chao2023jailbreaking} introduce the Prompt Automatic Iterative Refinement (PAIR) algorithm, which generates semantic jailbreaks using black-box access to LLMs.
+PAIR refines failed prompts through a cyclic process, requiring fewer than twenty queries to successfully generate a jailbreak, significantly improving efficiency.
+Ding et al. \cite{ding2024wolf} classify jailbreak prompt attacks into two types: prompt rewriting and scenario nesting.
+They propose ReNeLLM, an automated framework that uses LLMs to generate effective jailbreak prompts.
 Compared to existing baselines, ReNeLLM significantly reduces time cost while greatly improving attack success rates.